Can You Get On A Plane With An Expired License

 9. Contact TSA Customer Service in Advance: If you have specific questions or concerns about traveling with an expired license or other identification issues, contact TSA customer service in advance.
 They may be able to provide you with personalized guidance based on your situation.

-10. Remember the REAL ID Deadline: Be aware of the REAL ID enforcement date (currently May 7, 2025) and ensure that you have a REAL ID-compliant license or another acceptable form of identification before that date.
+10. Remember the REAL ID Deadline: Be aware of the REAL ID enforcement date (currently May 7, 2025) and see to it that you have a REAL ID-compliant license or another acceptable form of identification before that date.

 By following these tips and staying informed about the latest regulations, you can minimize the stress and uncertainty associated with traveling with identification concerns.